eaasi/user-handbook/source/resources/faq.rst

 These guidelines are dependent on United States copyright law - EaaSI network :term:`node hosts <node>` are therefore currently limited to US-based institutions.
-Along with our SPN colleagues, we are actively exploring possibilities for international partnership, including cross-compatibility between U.S. fair use and "fair dealing" in Commonwealth nations; or creating localized EaaSI networks in other nations.
+Along with our SPN colleagues, we are actively exploring possibilities for international partnership, including cross-compatibility between U.S. fair use and "fair dealing" in Commonwealth nations; creating localized EaaSI networks in other nations; how US-hosted storage might affect the legal framework of the Network, etc.

 **Q: Can EaaSI emulate (Amiga, Mac OS, Commodore, DOS, Atari...)?**